 - 3 tbsp full-fat coconut milk

-Place graham crackers in a zipper bag and seal with no air inside.
-Use a rolling pin or the bottom of a measuring cup to crush the crackers into a fine crumb.
-There should be no large crumbs in this mixture so crush them good!
+- Place graham crackers in a zipper bag and crush really well with the bottom of a measuring cup or rolling pin into a very fine crumb.

-Melt the butter in a mixing bowl in the microwave and then add the crushed graham crackers, brown sugar, and sea salt to the bowl.
-Mix with a spatula or your hands until well combined and it looks like wet sand.
+- Melt the butter in a mixing bowl in the microwave and then add the crushed graham crackers, brown sugar, and sea salt to the bowl.
+Mix with a spatula until well combined and looks like wet sand.
 If you notice any larger crumbs of graham crackers you can crush further with the measuring cup or your fingers.

-Press the crust into a 9-inch deep dish pie pan with the bottom of the measuring cup into an even layer and up the sides.
+- Press the crust into a 9-inch deep dish pie pan with the bottom of the measuring cup into an even layer and up the sides.
 It should be very compact.
 Refrigerate for at least 30 minutes.
-At this point you could refrigerate this overnight, to get ahead, and then proceed with making the filling a few hours before you plan on serving the pie.

-When the pie crust is nearly done chilling you can start to make the filling.
+- When the pie crust is nearly done chilling you can start to make the filling.
 Attach the whip attachment to your stand mixer and afix the bowl.
-To the bowl add coconut cream and ensure this is only the thick cold cream.
-Do not get any coconut water/liquid in the mixture.
-Also add cream cheese and granulated sugar and whip together over medium speed until very smooth and fluffy, about 3 minutes.
+To the bowl add coconut cream, cream cheese, and sugar and whip together over medium until very smooth and fluffy, about 3 minutes.
 Add vanilla extract and whip on low until well combined.

-Separate 1 ½ cups of this into another mixing bowl and add 2 teaspoons instant espresso.
+- Separate 1 ½ cups of this into another mixing bowl and add 2 teaspoons instant espresso.
 Stir together until very well combined and the granules have dissolved.
-Set this aside in the fridge.
+Set aside in the fridge.

-To make a quick caramel drizzle, add caramels and coconut milk to a small saucepan over low heat.
+- To make a quick caramel drizzle, add caramels and coconut milk to a small saucepan over low heat.
 Stir with a spatula until completely melted and smooth about 4 to 5 minutes.
 Remove from the heat and pour caramel into a glass heat safe measuring cup or bowl to cool completely.
-It will stay soft at room temperature, no need to refrigerate if using within 1 to 2 days.
+It will stay soft at room temperature.

-Top the chilled pie with the ready-made coconut whip and drizzle with caramel just before
+- Top the chilled pie with the ready-made coconut whip, if desired, and drizzle with caramel before serving.

 If you can’t find cans of coconut cream you can use full-fat coconut milk, but ensure you have them refrigerated well in advance to allow the cream to get very thick and liquid to separate.
 You may also need up to 3 cans if using only coconut milk.